35 Things to Do in Key West with Kids

 Visit the Harry S. Truman Little White House

 More history can be found at the Harry S. Truman Little White House.
-This home was given this name because President Truman spent so much time working there.
-Before that, the house was used as naval command headquarters during three wars.
+This home was named because President Truman spent so much time working there.
+Before that, the house was used as a naval command headquarters during three wars.

 The Little White House is now a museum.
 Numerous exhibits share the history of the house and the events that occurred there.